lyfar/awa-docs/docs/features/loading-screen.md

 <FeatureSummary />

 ## Narrative
-The Loading Screen welcomes the user while the app prepares content.
-Calm animations, warm copy, and soft audio make the wait feel intentional instead of idle.
+The Loading Screen welcomes the user while the app initializes and sets up the single-screen onboarding canvas.
+Calm copy, ambient audio, and a still or gently looping video from the AWATERRA library—no abstract placeholders—make the wait feel intentional instead of idle.

-We keep progress cues honest and responsive.
-As soon as tasks finish, the sequence fades away so the user arrives at the right spot without extra delay.
+When initialization completes we fade directly into the Welcome Animation without changing scenes, so the flow from loading → typing intro → globe reveal is seamless.

 ## Interaction
-1. Detect launch or feature transitions that require prefetching and initialize the loading state.
+1. Detect when the user opens the app for the first time in a session (cold start or post-update) and initialize the loading state.
+Do not reuse this surface for in-app feature loads—use skeleton placeholders instead.
-2. Display the first screen with pulsing light animation and the welcoming message.
+2. Display the first frame with a curated photo or looping video as the backdrop and the calming welcome message.
+There is no pulsing light; the visual remains steady to settle the user before the animation begins.
-3. Transition to the second screen reinforcing belonging and hinting at the community ahead.
+3. Keep the loading experience focused on grounding visuals only; narrative copy remains minimal until the [Welcome Animation](./welcome-animation.md) begins.
-4. Monitor data readiness and update progress indicators or copy if additional time is needed.
+4. Monitor initialization state and update copy if additional time is needed.
-5. Fade out the loading sequence once prerequisites complete and transition into the destination experience.
+5. Fade out the loading sequence once prerequisites complete and transition into the Welcome Animation.
 6. Record whether the sequence has been shown before to avoid repetition when unnecessary.

 :::caution Edge Case